drand/website/docs/operator/docker.md

 title: Docker
 ---

-# Drand on docker
+# Install drand with Docker

-This is meant as a production setup; it notably involves generating TLS certificates for your public-facing server.
-If you simply want a local demo of drand, run `make demo` in the root folder instead.
+This page describes how to run a _production_ version of `drand` based on `docker-compose`.
+This is meant as a **production setup**.
+It notably involves generating TLS certificates for your public-facing server.
+Check out the [simple install if you just want a local drand demo →](/install)

 ## Prerequisites for this guide